Locators in Selenium: A Detailed Guide

 If one has failed to identify an element by ID, class, or name, one would need to locate the element through its XML path.
 This process may also be implemented while reading an XML document.
 In this tutorial, we explore the use of relative paths, as absolute paths are prone to errors with the slightest change in the HTML structure.

 We will use the .find_element_by_xpath() method to locate an appropriate element in the document.
 The argument that the .find_element_by_xpath() method takes is the path to the element.

-To find the email input field in the above example of an HTML form, one may use the following code:
+To find the email input field in the above HTML form example, use the following code:

 email_input = driver.find_element_by_xpath("//form[input/@name='email']")

 This code snippet searches for the first form element of the page.
-Within this form, it searches for an input with the name which equals the value email, thus narrowing down to the required element.
+Within this form, it searches for input with the name, which equals the value email, thus narrowing down to the required element.

-Next, let us try to locate the first and last names input element of the form above.
+Next, let us try to locate the form’s first and last names input element above.

 first_name = driver.find_element_by_xpath("//form[@id='loginForm']/input") last_name = driver.find_element_by_xpath("//form[@id='loginForm']/input")

-The method first searches for a form with the ID login form and then selects the first and second input elements of the form as the first and last names.
+The method first searches for a form with the ID login form and then selects the form’s first and second input elements as the first and last names.

 One can locate elements by their HTML tag name using the .find_element_by_tag_name() method.